 NOTE: How PCF calculates the requested round trip delay for multiple QoS flows from delays of individual QoS Flows is not defined in this specification.

-Editor's note: It is FFS whether all QoS monitoring requests can be addressed with the limitation of one QoS Monitoring control information per PCC.
+Whether all QoS monitoring requests can be addressed with the limitation of one QoS Monitoring control information per PCC rule depends on the specific content of QoS monitoring requests.
+When AF requests simultaneously exposure of QNC, data rate, packet delay or other monitoring information exposure, a separate PCC rule needs to be generated for each request.If AF simultaneously requests for packet delay and Packet Delay Variation, the two requests will use one PCC rule, since PDV is calculated based on the result of the packet delay measurement.

 The AF may provide the Alternative QoS parameter set requirements and Averaging Window to the NEF/PCF for the GBR QoS Flow as specified in clause 4.15.6.6 of TS 23.502 [3].

 Estimated bandwidth for 5QI may be exposed by NWDAF (according to information described in clause 6.9.2 of TS 23.288 [86]) to AF.